+- Age

+- Pregnancy and maternity

+- Religion or belief

 - Disability

-- Pregnancy and maternity

 - Marriage and civil partnerships

+- Sexual orientation

 - Sex (gender)

 - Gender reassignment

-- Religion or belief Sexual orientation

 - Race

 The LP policies are assessed against the nine protected characteristics below.
 The assessment involved identifying the likely impacts arising from policies and development allocations in the Local Plan and then considering whether these have a positive, neutral or negative impact on the protected characteristics.